 Pros & Cons

-- Tar trunk road creates a lack of wilderness appeal
+- Tar trunk roads reduce wilderness appeal

 Wildlife

-More about Hluhluwe Imfolozi’s wildlifeScenery
+More about Hluhluwe-iMfolozi’s wildlifeScenery

 Weather & Climate